Rainham Hall approached Hobs for help with creating signage for both inside and outside the building itself and for a new exhibition.

 Balfour Beatty were creating a tender response for the National Automotive Innovation Centre (NAIC) project valued at approximately £68M.
 As the building was to be a centre for Design and Innovation, they asked Hobs to help them reflect this by creating a tender submission box which was both visually pleasing and which demonstrated innovation and forward thinking in its design.

-True North wanted to transform their building into a giant advent calendar, using the windows of the building as the windows of the calendar.
+True North wanted to transform their building into a giant advent calendar, using window vinyls to simulate the windows of an Advent calendar.
 This would show off their creativity as well as creating intrigue passers by.
 Each window in the building has 9 panes of glass, meaning that 434 printed vinyl panels were required to complete the project.

 John Lewis brand new Customer Call Centre is based in Glasgow, and their team approached Hobs to help brand internal areas as part of the fit-out; several areas needed invigorating finishing touches to inspire both staff and visitors.